When selling anything, presentation is important so it’s best to display your product in the best possible light.

 At Manasons we’ve opted for the simple and cost effective approach that comes with a well finished, clean and empty house.
 We allow for high quality digital images to show dimensions of furniture in rooms and give our buyers an illustration of spacing but without the considerable investment involved in physically creating this ‘look’.
 The intention here is to provide an indication of future liveability while presenting a ‘blank canvas’ when selling.

-Perhaps it won’t tug at your heart strings the way a magnificently styled home will, but it will show you exactly what your purchase includes while reducing the price by about 20-30K.
+Perhaps it won’t tug at your heart strings the way a magnificently styled home will, but it will show you exactly what your purchase includes while keeping the price as low as possible.